Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Osseous tissue

-Answer is B: Epithelial is a major tissue type (as is muscle, nervous and connective).
+Answer is B: Epithelial is a major tissue type (as is muscle, nervous and connective). - What are the primary types of tissue in the body?

 A. Muscle, nervous, connective and epithelial